16 Surprising Things Rapid City, South Dakota Is Known For

 Giant, and a little cartoonish, the residents of Dinosaur Park continue to straddle the city skyline like they have since 1936.
 It was one of Rapid City’s first tourist attractions and today still holds many special memories to locals and visitors through multiple generations.
 You can spot the Brontosaurus from different spots around town for a fun game of “I Spy”.

-3. The World’s Largest Reptile Zoo
+3. One of the World’s Largest Reptile Zoos

 4. A Historic And Haunted Hotel